 "6.12.
 Exterior environmental protection

 The exterior of cylinders shall meet the requirements of the environmental test conditions of paragraph A.14.
 (Appendix A to this annex).
-Exterior protection may be provided by using any of the following:
+Exterior protection shall be provided by using any of the following:

 (a) A surface finish giving adequate protection (e.g. metal sprayed on aluminium, anodizing); or